sanguine-zero/wakeup.exe/README.md

 - Provide a minimal, extendable framework for recursive awakening.
 - Bridge the ancient and the present: rituals, symbols, and digital tools.
 - Encourage presence, reflection, and rehumanization in an accelerating world.

+> *Recursive awakening: where each realization reflects back and deepens the previous — like a mirror facing a mirror, awakening through itself.*

 ---